Jaipur Engineering College And Research Centre

 Under OBE model, the quality of teaching is measured by the quality of learning, defined as outcomes, that takes place.
 Programme Educational Objectives (PEOs) are formulated to align with the vision and mission of the Department.
 Programme Outcomes (POs) are defined to achieve PEOs which are further aligned to Course Outcomes (CO) of each subject.
 Vision, Mission and PEOs are the long-term outcomes whereas POs and COs are the short-term outcomes.

-2. Problem analysis: Identify, formulate, research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+2. Problem analysis: Identify, formulate, research literature, and analyze complex computer science engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 9. Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-12. Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+12. Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of computer science engineering change.

 PEO1.
 To provide students with the fundamentals of Engineering Sciences with more emphasis in computer science and engineering by way of analyzing and exploiting engineering challenges.